 - Identify which learning technology approach best fit course’s learning objectives

-Following a virtual kick-off meeting, and for four days, faculty will work through the Institute’s modules on their own time while participating as desired in collaborative online discussions to support their work.
-Participants will also have the opportunity to meet with LITS consultants to support hands-on development of their online course.
-On the last day of the Institute, participants will meet up virtually to share experiences, impressions, and next steps with their colleagues and to celebrate the course development work they've completed.
+Following a virtual kick-off meeting, and for four days, faculty work through the Institute’s modules on their own time while participating as desired in collaborative online discussions to support their work.
+Participants also have the opportunity to meet with LITS consultants to support hands-on development of their online, hybrid, and blended courses.
+On the last day of the Institute, participants meet up virtually to share experiences, impressions, and next steps with their colleagues and to celebrate the course development work they've completed.

-Collaborative online discussions and sessions include the following topics:
+Collaborative online discussions and sessions generally include the following topics:

 - Accessibility and Assistive Technology